-BAM FM has a strategy for growth based on early involvement with BAM Construction's clients, growing services to existing customers, acquiring larger scale, longerterm contracts in the private sector and developing BAM Energy.
-BAM Energy is a fully owned subsidiary and provides consultation and support on energy saving solutions as well as managing achieving of energy saving programmes.
+BAM FM has a strategy for growth based on early involvement with BAM Construction's clients, growing services to existing customers, acquiring larger scale, longer-term contracts in the private sector and developing BAM Energy.
 The Company remains open to a potential FM acquisition in the coming years should a suitable prospect become available.